Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

    The third task is to make inferences with the trained model to automatically identify and link entities mentioned in new political ad text.

    To perform this task you can use the scripts in the inferences folders, [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference) and [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference).
 The folders incluced variations of scripts to disambiguate people, for example, multiple "Harrises" (e.g., Kamala Harris and Andy Harris).

-   In order to run the scripts in the inferences folders, you will need to download datasets which are hosted on our Figshare.
-For [facebook/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/facebook/inference), you will require the `fb_2022_adid_text.csv.gz` dataset and for [google/inference](https://github.com/Wesleyan-Media-Project/entity_linking_2022/tree/main/google/inference) you will require the `g2022_adid_01062021_11082022_text.csv.gz` dataset.
-You can download these files by following [this link](https://www.creativewmp.com/data-access/) (also provided above), and completing the Data Access form, which will redirect you to a page with all necessary links.

-   When running the inference files, make sure you have changed the file paths so that they match up to how things are set up on your machine.

 ## 3. Setup